Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

 | **Anna** <br> <img src="../../../../_assets/ai/empower/agentic-ai/Anna.png" alt="Anna" width="50">  | BDR Assistance   | The AI Agent that assists with business development tasks such as answering questions, scheduling callbacks, and other tasks. | - Flow: Main <br>- Knowledge Stores: ACME Brochure and ACME CX FAQs                                                                                               |
 | **Sophie** <img src="../../../../_assets/ai/empower/agentic-ai/Sophie.png" alt="Sophie" width="50"> | Restaurant Guide | The AI Agent that provides information on menu items, opening hours, reservations, and more.                                  | - Flows: Dining Concierge, Place Order - Order Expert, and Reserve Table - Reservation Expert <br>- Knowledge Stores: ACME Cantina Brochure and ACME Cantina Menu |

-### AI Agents - a new conversational paradigm
+### AI Agents — a New Conversational Paradigm

-AI Agents autonomously perform a lot of tasks which in previous conversational AI deployments had to be manually developed, such as intent detection and management, decision making, entity extraction, etc. All of these are now configured as part of the AI Agent.
+AI Agents autonomously perform many tasks that in previous conversational AI deployments had to be manually developed, such as intent detection and management, decision-making, entity extraction, and more.
+All of these tasks are now configured as part of the AI Agent.

 #### AI Agent Node